bia3334/interview_AI/README.md

    ```bash
    npm start
    ```
-5. Apply your OpenAI API key in settings
+5. Configure your API keys in settings (supports both OpenAI and Google Gemini)

 ## Getting Started

 1. After starting the application, the window will be invisible by default.
 2. Press `Ctrl+Shift+A` (or `Cmd+Shift+A` on macOS) to toggle the window visibility.
 3. When the window appears, you'll see the main interface with tabs for Prompt, Screenshots, and Shortcuts.
+4. Configure your API keys in the settings tab.
-4. You can now use the application to take screenshots, analyze coding problems, and get solutions.
+5. You can now use the application to take screenshots, analyze coding problems, and get solutions.

 ## Features

-## Features

 - 🎯 Invisibility: Undetectable window that bypasses most screen capture methods
-- 📸 Screenshot Capture: Capture screenshots of coding problems with a simple keyboard shortcut.
+- 📸 Screenshot Capture: Capture screenshots of coding problems with a simple keyboard shortcut
-- 🤖 AI-Powered Analysis: Automatically analyzes coding problems
+- 🤖 Dual AI Integration: Choose between OpenAI, Google Gemini, or both for analysis
 - 💡 Solution Generation: Get detailed explanations and solutions
-- 🔧 Real-time Debugging: Debug your code with AI assistance (GPT for now)
+- 🔧 Real-time Debugging: Debug your code with AI assistance
 - 🎨 Window Management: Freely move and position the window anywhere on screen
+- 🔄 Customizable Preferences: Choose your preferred coding language and answer style

 ## Keyboard Shortcuts